 Biographical / Historical:

-Frank S. Okada (1931-2000) was a painter from Seattle, Wash.
-Taught at Univ. of Oregon from 1969-1999.
+Frank S. Okada (1931-2000) was a Japanese American painter based in Seattle, Washington.
+He taught at University of Oregon from 1969-1999.

 Originally recorded on 5 sound cassettes.
 Reformatted in 2010 as 9 digital wav files.
 Duration is 4 hrs., 38 min.